wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/flow/pad-scripting/includes/4-exercise-javascript.md

     ![Screenshot of the Power Automate for desktop Convert text to datetime action.](..\media\second-exercise-convert-text-to-datetime-action.png)

 1. Reconvert the datetime value to text using the **Convert datetime to text** action.
-We are deploying this action to create a custom format of the date.
+We're deploying this action to create a custom format of the date.

     ![Screenshot of the Power Automate for desktop Convert datetime to text action.](..\media\second-exercise-convert-datetime-totext-action.png)